Skye, Victoria: History

 Skye Post Office opened on 1 June 1889 and closed in 1895.
 In 1964, Lyndhurst South office (open since 1902) was renamed Skye.
 This office closed in 1972.

-There is still a couple of houses standing from the 1890s today in Skye.
+There are still a couple of houses standing from the 1890s today in Skye.

-Prior to 15 December 1994, Skye was part of the City of Cranbourne (formerly the Shire of Cranbourne until April 1994).
+Prior to 15 December 1994, Skye was a part of the City of Cranbourne (formerly the Shire of Cranbourne until April 1994).
 It still shares the postcode, 3977, with Cranbourne.

-Today

-The suburb has two schools, Skye Primary School and Lighthouse Christian College.
-The suburb has a number of newer housing developments (many which have been developed since 2005).

-Southern Lights Church serves the Skye region.
+In January 2018, Skye's Darnley Drive and Skye Valley residential developments were threatened by the Carrum Downs Bushfire, with a few houses damaged.